 Do I really need to do Responsible Manager (RM) Training?

 You’re busy.
-Demand for financial services is high and there’s a skills shortage.
-This leaves you with a lot to do.
+You have a business to run and services to deliver.
 On top of that, your compliance consultant is saying you need to do Responsible Manager training.
 Is she joking?

 Let’s take a look at whether, as the Responsible Manager (“RM”) of an Australian financial services (“AFS”) licensee, you really need to do RM Training and what drives the answer to that.